Cicuendez/desert_lizards/Supplementary_material/README.md

-This folder harbors the supplementary figures, tables, and appendix of the paper.
+This folder harbors the supplementary figures and tables of the paper.